Short-term health plans in Kansas

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, the monthly premiums for an ACA-compliant plan might simply not be affordable.
 People ineligible for premium subsidies include:

 - Those who earn over 400% of the poverty level.
 (For 2021 coverage, that amounts to $51,040 for a single person.
-If your ACA-specific modified adjusted gross income is just a little above the subsidy-eligible threshold, there are steps you can take to reduce it).
+If your ACA-specific modified adjusted gross income is just a little above the subsidy-eligible threshold, there are steps you can take to reduce it); note that Congress is considering a COVID relief bill in 2021 that would eliminate the 400% of poverty level cap for premium subsidies for two years.

 - People caught by the ACA’s family glitch.